 Members of Congress, the president, and executive branch agency heads have proposed numerous measures to combat the economic and human toll of the COVID-19 outbreak.
 The most notable are:

 - Infrastructure Investment.
-Speaker Pelosi and President Trump both support massive infrastructure investment to mitigate unprecedented job losses and capitalize on historically low interest rates.
-According to CNBC, Pelosi expressed optimism that the House would take up an infrastructure package shortly after returning to Washington on April 20, 2020.
-Though that expectation failed to pan out, there’s hope in Washington that infrastructure investment could be one of the first undertakings of the new Congress in early 2021.
-A previous CNBC report indicated a potential infrastructure package could follow an existing Democratic proposal to invest about $760 billion in transportation, water, broadband Internet, and community health infrastructure over five years.
+House Speaker Nancy Pelosi and President Biden both support massive infrastructure investment to mitigate unprecedented job losses and capitalize on historically low interest rates.
+Although Pelosi’s optimism that the House would take up an infrastructure package in 2020 proved unfounded, Biden has made this a top priority for 2021.
+An existing Democratic proposal to invest about $760 billion in transportation, water, broadband Internet, and community health infrastructure over five years could be a starting point for legislative compromise.

 Executive Branch Action